ArulselvanMadhavan/haskell-first-principles/readme.md

 fmap (p . q) = (fmap p) . (fmap q)
 ```

+Functor instances are unique for a given datatype as opposed to monoid which is unique per operation.

 QuickCheck
 1. Arbitrary typeclass is used for generating values
 2. CoArbitrary typeclass is used for generating functions

+### TODO
+1. I haven't done Chapter16 Chapter Exercise 11.